morganrivers/spatial_computing/README.md

    - Camera detects when the constructed instrument is played
    - System responds with sounds, visual feedback, or further interactions

+Some ideas don't require 3d printing:

+7. **Internet browsing**
+   - Imagine a physical binder with the Internet in it!
+You pull papers out and see the associated websites.

+8. **Email**
+   - I have an inbox for mail that shows how much there is.
+I can move the sheet of paper to the table and see the message projected on it.
+I move it to read or deleted.
+I can also reply as normal.
+Each sheet gets a unique mail item.

+9. **Coding**
+    - Projecting such a high-dimensional activity as tracing through software stacks and folder directory demands a 3 dimensional workspace.
+Multiple Levels can be assembled on your desktop with papers corresponding to different layers of your software stack.
+Coding can start to use your visual, spatial, and tactile intelligence and memory more effectively.

 ## Software Stack
 The preliminary software stack includes: